-The Board has nominated and recommends to the shareholders, Robert A. Frist, Jr., Frank Gordon, and C. Martin Harris, M.D. for election as Class III directors to serve until the annual meeting of shareholders in 2021 and until such time as their respective successors are duly elected and qualified.
-Mr. Frist, Mr. Gordon, and Mr. Harris are currently Class III directors of the Company having been previously elected by the shareholders.
+The Board has nominated and recommends to the shareholders, Thompson S. Dent, William W. Stead, M.D., and Deborah Taylor Tate for election as Class I directors to serve until the annual meeting of shareholders in 2022 and until such time as their respective successors are duly elected and qualified.
+Messrs.
+Dent and Stead and Ms. Tate are currently Class I directors of the Company having been previously elected by the shareholders.
+The Company's other current Class I director, Mr. Polley, is not standing for re-election at the Annual Meeting.
 Each of the director nominees must receive affirmative votes from a plurality of the shares voting to be elected.